johannesjh/req2flatpak/docs/source/api.rst

    :undoc-members:

 There are many options how to create platform objects.
-You can create platform objects manually in your script.
+You can create platform objects any way you wish in your script.
 And you can use functionality from req2flatpak, as described below.